eamoe/microservices/README.md

 3. Define platform teams.
 We can instantiate a cloud platform team that offers network, application, and deployment infrastructure to the rest of the organization as a service.
 4. Add enabling and complicated-subsystem teams.
 We can introduce a specialized release team that embodies the complicated-subsystem team type.
 In this case, microservices teams deliver a built and tested container.
 However, a microservices team may deploy its own services directly into a production environment.
 5. Add key consumer teams.
 These could be mobile application development teams, web development teams, or even third-party organizations.
 In this model, the main consumer of the microservices system is the API team which is responsible for exposing the microservices to other development teams.

+## Chapter 3: Designing Microservices: The SEED(S) Process

+The microservices design system here is top-down, multistep methodology, and a collection of reusable processes, where each later step evolves from a previous one.
+Due to its evolutionary nature, it is called Seven Essential Evolutions of Design for Services or SEED(S).